Random minibatch subgradient algorithms for convex problems with functional constraints: Introduction

 \end{itemize} \end{assumption}

-It is known that restricted strong convexity is a weaker condition than strong convexity since it is implied by strong convexity along the direction of the solution, see \cite{NecNes:15} for more details.
+We assume, that the domains of definition of the functions $f$ and $g_\o$ contain $Y$.
+It follows immediately from Assumption~\ref{asum-base}(b) that (see e.g., \cite{NecNes:15}):

 Note that the conditions of Assumption~\ref{asum-base}(b) may look contradictory since the following relations need to hold:

 where the second inequality follows from the convexity of $f$ and the third one from the Cauchy-Schwartz inequality.
-This implies that $\|x - x^*\| \leq 2 M_f/\mu$ for any $ x \in Y$.
+This implies that $\|x - x^*\| \leq 2 M_f/\mu$ for any $ x \in X \subseteq Y$.
 Note that this inequality is always valid provided that the set $Y$ is compact and our optimization model \eqref{eq-problem} allows us to impose such an assumption on the set $Y$.
-In fact, the reader should note that we can replace the boundedness on the subgradients of $f$, i.e. assumption $ \|s_f(x)\| \le M_f$, with a more general assumption, that is there exist two constants $M_{f,1}, M_{f,2} \geq 0$ and $x^* \in X^*$ such that:
+Moreover, when the sets $X_\o$ are simple for projection operation, then one may choose an alternative equivalent description of the constraint sets by letting $g_\o(x) = \dist (x,X_\o)$ for all $x \in \re^n$.
+Note that in this case $d(x) = \frac{x - \Pi_{X_\o}[x]}{\dist (x,X_\o)} \in \partial g_\o(x)$ for all $x \not \in X_\o$.
+Furthermore, $\|d(x)\| =1$, thus the subgradients are bounded with $M_g=1$ in this case.
+Therefore, our approach is more general than those from most of the existing works, which usually assume projectability of each $X_\o$ (see also \textit{Related works} paragraph from Section \ref{sec:introduction}).